OlekSt/Fabike/Testing.md

     - Click Shopping Cart

     Results:
-    - All of the selectors work correctly responding to click, change of components also highlights respective price and weight of a products, depending where carbon fibre or alloy components are chosen.
+    - All of the selectors work correctly responding to click, change of components also highlights respective price and weight of a product, depending where carbon fiber or alloy components are chosen.
-    - Clicking Add to Cart add a products to the cart.
+    - Clicking Add to Cart add a product to the cart.
 I get a confirmation message.
 Also can see the change of the color of the cart icon and number of products added.
     - Shopping Cart icon takes me to the shopping cart page, where I can see info about products added.
     Conclusion:
     - Passed.
 All the functionality works as planned and provides necessary feedback to a user.